-I. GENERAL EDUCATION REQUIREMENT General Education requirements are found on the red striped pages.
-50 hours Ceneral Education requirements are found on the rea surped pages.
+I. GENERAL EDUCATION REQUIREMENT

 II.
+MAJOR

-MAJOR 42 hours Required Courses Allerines Electives education requirement (3-6 hours).
+Required Courses

+Electives

+European history courses (9-12 hours) Asian History, American History or cognate studies above and beyond the general education requirement (3-6 hours).
 A course or courses in Asian history, Latin American history, Economics, Geography, Political Science, Family history, Philosophy, Art history, or Sociology, or in any combination of these fields in which the student does not elect to minor.

-III.
-MINOR The student is strongly advised to select Philosophy, Political Science, Economics, Sociology, English, or a foreign language for the minor.
-18 hours
+m.
+MINOR

 IV.
 ELECTIVES TO COMPLETE 128 HOURS REQUIRED FOR GRADUATION.